 On boards that have trustees who serve three-year terms, it is possible that a majority of the board could turn over in a two-year cycle.
 With about one-third of school board members up for election each year, these school boards can be in constant flux.
 Longer service would mean more stability for school boards, and the relationship between board members and school superintendents would have time to strengthen.
-The four-year term would so long that it would discourage too many from serving - there always are plenty of people who wish to hold office, whether local or statewide.
+The four-year term would not be so long that it would discourage many from serving - there always are plenty of qualified people willing to hold office, whether local or statewide.

 School districts currently can choose the uniform election date in May or November in odd or even numbered years to elect their school district trustees and should be allowed to retain that local flexibility.
 School board members are not elected by party, and November elections in even-numbered years are very partisan.
-Many school districts are concerned that school-related issues would be lost in the midst of a partisan election for federal, state, and county offices.
+School-related issues could easily be lost in the midst of a partisan election for federal, state, and county offices.
 Straight-party voters could become confused about why they were unable to vote for their party's nominee for school-board trustee or might skip the nonpartisan school trustee election.
+Nonpartisan school board candidates would have to vie for support, such as inclusion on a slate card or other advertisement, from organizations with a partisan agenda and be evaluated on their positions on issues that may not be school-related.